isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Ulam Raja.md

 <section>
 	<h4>Growing:</h4>
 	<p>Ulam Raja plants grow rapidly, especially with regular harvesting and the use of high nitrogen fertilisers will encourage the plant to grow more leaves.
-Plants can be fertilised once every two weeks after transplanting, or after hard pruning.</p>
+Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> once every two weeks after transplanting, or after hard pruning.</p>
 	<p>Ulam Raja plants will die after producing seeds.
 Prolong your harvest by pinching off flowers when they appear.</p>
 	<br>
 </section>